A topic from the subject of Isolation in Chemistry.

 Principles of Distillation

-Distillation involves boiling a mixture and collecting the vapor that condenses at a lower temperature.
+Distillation involves heating a mixture to its boiling point and collecting the vapor that condenses at a lower temperature.
 The components of the mixture with lower boiling points vaporize first, while those with higher boiling points remain in the liquid phase.
-The condensed vapor is then collected as a distillate.
+The condensed vapor, called the distillate, is then collected.

 Types of Distillation